 H1 Tags are the header tag that defines the primary topics of a web page.
-They are used by both search engines and users, just in slightly different ways.
+They are used by both search engines and users in slightly different ways.

-Search engines use the SEO H1 tag to help understand the primary topic of the page; whereas users use the H1 tag as a reference point that signals they have landed on the correct page.
+Search engines use the SEO H1 tag to help understand the page’s primary topic, whereas users use the H1 tag as a reference point that signals they have landed on the correct page.

 How Many H1 Tags Should A Web Page Have?

 A web page should have one H1 tag per page.
-This tag should represent the primary topic of the page and fall between 50-100 characters.
+This tag should represent the page’s primary topic and fall between 50-100 characters.